 - Stock up before hitting the road – If you’re heading to a remote area, food and other supplies may not be as readily available.
 Lay in a store of family favorites before you leave, then restock when passing through larger towns.

-Whether you are a veteran camper, someone who has always wanted to try it, or someone who has never even considered it before now, 2020 is shaping up to be the year for camping.
+Whether you are a veteran camper, someone who has always wanted to try it, or someone who has never even considered it before, now is a perfect time.